mlswg/mls-protocol/draft-ietf-mls-protocol.md

   later in Commit processing.

-* If there is an ExternalInit proposal, use it to derive the `init_secret` for usee later in Commit processing.
+* If there is an ExternalInit proposal, use it to derive the `init_secret` for use later in Commit processing.

 * If there is a ReInit proposal, note its parameters for application later in Commit processing.